marcusgia2505/classEx_doc/docs/Elements.rst

 	The input is not blocked after sending, but inputs can be resubmitted as long as the stage is active.

 space between input fields (px)
-	This allows to add a certain space in pixels between input fields.
+	This allows you to add a certain space in pixels between input fields.

 highlight button
-	The send button can be highlighted in blue color.
+	The send button can be highlighted in blue.